quyenfromuk/Drupal7---Services-Rest-Client/README.md

 Amazon S3 File Storage:
 Pushed content files may be stored on Amazon S3.
 However, portal site pulling content will only store and reference files natively within its server instance

+For further instructions on how to use this module, please see: https://github.com/quyenfromuk/Drupal7---Services-Rest-Client/blob/master/Drupal7-Services-Rest-Client-Module-Instructions.pdf